Yakoob-Khan/Busking-API/README.md

 ## Setup

 Clone both the front-end and back-end and run `yarn` to install all the project dependencies.
 Make sure you have a mongo process running in another terminal in the background with `mongod &`.
-Then run `yarn start` in the front-end, `yarn-dev` in the backend, to load the project locally.
 Make sure you have the `.env` file placed in the **root** directory of the project so that you have access to the required environment variables for the backend to work.
-Ma
+Make sure that you have the `config.js` file in the `src` directory so that fb authentication works.
+Then run `yarn start` in the front-end, `yarn-dev` in the backend, to load the project locally.

 ## Deployment